diddyjax19/ecomprj/README.md

 # **The Nest Mart and Grocery**

-The Nest Mart and Grocery is a regular store where people can go to browse and order from a variety of goods and products.The varietystretches from baked good to fresh fruits among others.The store is open 24 hrs with staffs processing order to meet the clients need, it also as a place where vendors can register and be part of the community.
+The Nest Mart and Grocery is a regular store where people can go to browse and order from a variety of goods and products.The variety  stretches from baked good to fresh fruits among others.The store is open 24 hrs with staffs processing order to meet the clients need, it also as a place where vendors can register and be part of the community.
 Through the The Nest Mart and Grocery website, users can check thier orders and the status of the delivery,they are also aware of where the good are coming from.

  A simple online market place built with the Django Framework using HTML, CSS and Javascript